 Never connect agricultural pipes to your roof stormwater system!

 This is the best way to install agricultural pipes:

 - Connect agricultural drains to their own pipework system.
-Do not connect soakage trenches to the roof stormwater system.
+Do not connect agi pipes and soakage trenches to the roof stormwater system.

 - Ensure the agricultural pipe AND the bottom of the trench are graded in the direction of water flow.
 Water in and around the pipe should always be able to drain by gravity along the trench.